 The City of Tyler serves as an urban transit district (UTD) for the Tyler urbanized area (UZA) under Texas Transportation Code Chapter 458 and therefore receives state funding.
 Tyler Transit is a public transit provider in the UTD, providing fixed-route bus service and ADA complementary paratransit service within the city limits of Tyler.
 The earliest Tyler Transit service began in 1942.
-The current service area falls entirely into Smith County, covering 74 percent of the population and 58.1 percent of the land area of the Tyler UZA according to the U.S. Census 2010.
+The current service area falls entirely into Smith County, covering 79 percent of the population according to the U.S. Census 2020.
 East Texas Council of Governments is the rural transit district in the region and serves the rural areas of Smith County.

 Tyler Transit is a department of the City of Tyler and is governed by the city council.
 The Tyler City Council is composed of a mayor elected at-large and six single-member district council members who represent the citizens of the city of Tyler.